Colcannon is a traditional Irish dish full of creamy potatoes and cabbage.

 - 1 head green cabbage or Napa cabbage, cored and finely shredded

 - Filtered water

 - 1 - 8oz. package pre-cooked crispy bacon, crumbled (optional)

-- Wash, scrub and prep the potatoes.
-If you don’t like skin in your mashed potatoes, peel the potatoes.
+- Wash and peel the potatoes.
 If using Yukon Gold potatoes, cut into quarters, otherwise cut potatoes into about 1-inch chunks.

 - In a medium-size saucepan, heat the milk over low heat.

-- Add shredded cabbage into the same stockpot, cover with just enough water to cover the cabbage.
-Bring water to a boil, boil for about 1 minute or until the cabbage turns a bright green color.
-When the cabbage is bright green, remove from heat, add 1 tablespoon of butter, stir and cover for 1-2 minutes.
-Strain through colander and add cabbage to the mashed potatoes.
+- Add the shredded cabbage into the same stockpot, cover with just enough water to cover the cabbage.
+Bring the water to a boil, then boil for about 1 minute or until the cabbage turns a bright green color.
+When the cabbage is bright green, remove from the heat, add 1 tablespoon of butter, stir and cover for 1-2 minutes.
+Strain through a colander and add the cabbage to the mashed potatoes.
 Stir to combine.

 - Add ¾ of the crumbled bacon to the Colcannon and stir to combine.

-- Serve hot, topped with extra pasture butter and crumbled bacon pieces.
+- Serve hot, topped with extra grass-fed butter and crumbled bacon pieces.